whitesource-ps/ws-sbom-generator/README.md

 [![GitHub release](https://img.shields.io/github/v/release/whitesource-ps/ws-sbom-generator)](https://github.com/whitesource-ps/ws-sbom-generator/releases/latest)

 # WS SBOM Generator in SPDX format
-CLI Tool and a Docker image to generate SBOM report in [SPDX format](https://spdx.org).
+CLI Tool and a Docker image to generate an SBOM report in [SPDX format](https://spdx.org).
 * The tool can generate reports on the following scopes (defined with: **-s/WS_SCOPE**):
-  * Project token - the tool will generate report on a specific project.
+  * Project token - the tool will generate a report on a specific project.
-  * Product token - the tool will generate report on all the projects within the product.
+  * Product token - the tool will generate a report on all the projects within the product.
-  * No Token specified - the tool will generate report on all the projects within the organization.
+  * No Token specified - the tool will generate a report on all the projects within the organization.
 * The tool utilizes a forked package of [spdx-tools](https://github.com/spdx/tools).
 * The tool accepts additional values which are unknown to WhiteSource via `sbom_extra.json`.
 * If URL is not stated (defined with: **-a/WS_URL**), the tool will access **saas**.